- Home

 Surgery

-Cancer can weaken a bone and cause fractures.
-Surgery to insert metal rods, plates, screws, wires, nails or pins can help strengthen a bone and reduce the risk of fracture.
-Surgery may also be used if the cancer is pressing on the spinal cord and causing damage.
+Cancer can weaken bones and cause fractures.
+Surgery using metal rods or prostheses can be used to stabilise a fracture, or to strengthen bones which are at risk of fracturing.
+Surgery may also be used if the cancer is pressing on the spinal cord and causing weakness in the arms or legs.

 Side effects – After surgery, some people develop an infection at the wound site.
 Your surgeon will discuss ways to prevent this happening.